rebeccachoo/react-graph-with-date-and-data/README.md

 # React App - Render a Graph with your date/data

 This single page will take your date/number data to show a graph.
-The page will take date/number to save on firebase database and it will show it after saving.
+The page will save the data on firebase database and it will update the graph.
 <br />

 | Feature | Description |